ambrwlsn/website/src/blog/markup-masterclass/index.md

 I swapped `div` elements with `section` elements.
 I thought these elements only helped developers make sense of code.
 I was wrong.
 They also differ practically in that `section` elements help assistive technology and search bots decipher site content for the benefit of all users.
 By now, I thought that I really must have nailed the perfect semantic document.
 I thought I'd try to be clever and stick an `hgroup` element in - something I read about on the MDN.
 I triumphantly called Jeremy over.
 In a fraction of a second, he'd spotted my error and told me to research 'hgroup' more.
 After ten minutes, I hadn't got far.

 Jeremy recommended I find a way to validate my markup.
-I found this [site](https://validator.w3.org/), and almost switched it off because it looks like a W3 Schools site.
+I found the [w3c HTML validator](https://validator.w3.org/), and almost switched it off because it looks like a W3 Schools site.
 I was wrong, it is a W3C site.
 No matter how hard I tried, I couldn't get it to tell me my 'hgroup' element was valid.
 The realisation came that I'd been trawling quite heavily out-of-date sites for a lot of information.
 Eventually, I scrolled down the MDN page a little more and saw that this element was removed from the HTML5 specification.
 Oops.

 Recapping, I'd gotten rid of my `hgroup` element, I had my `section` elements in place, and I'd added my meta data.
 What else?
 Next, I was asked why my 'h' elements were all odd sizes.
 I said it was because I wanted the headings to present text in a certain size.
 I was told this is CSS's job and to "not worry about how it looks".
 These elements are for adding structural outline to a page.
 I changed my markup until I received this outline summary from W3C -